HSB-Demandas/auth-server/docs/backend/README.md

 3. **Security First**: OWASP-compliant architecture with built-in compliance features
 4. **Scalability**: Designed for multi-tenant operation with proper isolation
 5. **Extensibility**: Easy to add new authentication methods, providers, and integrations
+6. **Documentation**: Comprehensive and consistent documentation
+7. **Testing**: Robust testing strategy with clear separation of test types

 ## 🏗 Architecture Overview